youssefqamer/Zoom_Clone/README.md

-zoom clone using next.js 14 , typescript , tailwind.css , schadcn and clerk for authentication.
+zoom clone using next.js 14 , typescript , stream , tailwind.css , schadcn and clerk for authentication.